 - Be able to apply primary language data (texts, media, recordings, etc) to problems in language and society

-- How meaning is constructed in society (semiotics)
+- Semiotics: how is meaning constructed in society?

-- The acquistion of language – where and how we learn language.
-How we become members of speech communities.
+- Language acquisition: where and how do we learn language?
+How do we become members of speech communities?

-- Memes – what they can tell us about language and society
+- Memes: what can tell us about language and society?

-- Politeness and how we talk about interactive meaning in different socities
+- Politeness: how we do talk about interactive meaning in different societies?

-- The role of contempoary media and communication
+- The role of contemporary media and communication